microsoft/CameraTraps/INSTALLATION.md

 1. Python 3.8
 2. NVIDIA GPU (for CUDA support, although the demo can run on CPU)

-If you have conda/mamba installed, you can create a new environment with the following command:
+If you have conda/mamba installed, you can create a new environment with the following commands:
 ```bash
 conda create -n pytorch-wildlife python=3.8 -y
 conda activate pytorch-wildlife
 ```
+Use the Anaconda Prompt if you are using Anaconda for Windows.

 ## Installation